How to Fish for Snook: The Complete Guide for 2025

 Found in both salt and freshwater, Snook are resistant to salinity changes, which is why you’ll find them in abundance in brackish waters around river mouths.
 The common catch will be somewhere in the 5–15 lb range, but they can get a lot bigger too.
 You’ll easily recognize Snook by their distinctive black lateral line.

-Top Spots for Snook Fishing
+Snook Fishing Spots

 An infographic showing the top fishing spots for Snook, including Florida, Texas, Mexico, Belize, Costa Rica, and Panama